gangchill/nip-convnet/README.md

 	* sparsity constraint? (probably not needed if we have maxpool layers and this doesn't reflect a convnet structure)

-	* maxpool layer (important!)
-		* question: how to do upsampling? (there seems to be a way to do it with conv2d_transpose, working on it)

 * train deeper autoencoders
-	* make the autoencoder classes more generic so that we're able to add as many layers as we want
 	* implement layerwise training?
 		* the stacked conv autoencoder paper also suggests a layerwise training, unclear if absolutely needed
 		* in order to implement this, we need to find a way to fix some variables during the training (there seems to be a flag to set weights trainable, otherwise we would maybe need to choose an adaptive learning rate of 0 or sth like that)

-Discussion with Youssef today (23.5.17):

 general questions:
 * activation functions to use